brownboycodes/HADWIN/README.md

 click on the button below to checkout a working demo for android devices :
 <a href='https://play.google.com/store/apps/details?id=com.github.brownboycodes.hadwin&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img style='width:270px;' alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>

 <br>

+> HADWIN is yet to be released for iOS devices, anyone releasing an iOS app with the name or user interface same-as/similar-to HADWIN will be met with legal action.

 <br>